cloudflare/workers-sdk/STYLEGUIDE.md

 ## Styleguide legend

 - \*Text in between stars designates placeholder text that should be replaced.\*
-- \<Text contained within angle brackets are placeholder commands, args or or filepaths.\>
+- \<Text contained within angle brackets are placeholder commands, args or filepaths.\>
 - #Text in between hashtags designates the user's input that must occur before the next line can display.#

 ## Wrangler syntax